Thursday, 8 June 2023

 Pasquale Paoli (with our Paolo sitting in his shadow)

 It was here in Corte that the Pasquale Paoli, head of the Corsican resistance, declared their new republic in 1794, making Corte the capital.
-His statue is in the main square surrounded by people, cafes and restaurants.
-Many of the buildings are still pockmarked with hundreds bullet holes in the fight for ‘freedom’!
+His statue is in the main square surrounded appropriately by people, cafes and restaurants.
+Many of the buildings are still pockmarked with hundreds bullet holes from the fight for ‘freedom’!
 We found a wee café and collapsed into rickety chairs for cold drinks and a spot of lunch.
 It had been a fascinating visit.

 Many of the building still show bullet damage